microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-02.md

 done
 ```

-And now that we have an ingress, we can create an ingress (aka route).
-You can use either an FQDN associated to the AzFW's PIP or your own public domain.
+And now that we have an ingress controller, we can create an ingress (aka route).
+You can use either an FQDN associated to the Azure Firewall's PIP or your own public domain.
 In this case we will use [nip.io](https://nip.io/):

 ```bash
 # Ingress route (using Nginx)